mrolli/myitjournal/docs/guides/git.md

 ## Configuration files

 There are a number of configuration files that git offers and that let user customize their git experience in great depth.
-As usual great powers comes with great responsibility. :wink: Not all configuration files and options are mentioned here, there [are many more](https://git-scm.com/docs/git-config).
+As usual great powers comes with great responsibility. :wink: Not all configuration files and options are mentioned here, there
+[are many more](https://git-scm.com/docs/git-config).

 ### First Time Git setup

-This step is really important as you set some default behaviour and especially you have to set to identity!
-This last step - configuring your identity often is neglected.
+This step is really important as you set some default behaviour and especially you have to set your identity!
+This last step - configuring your identity - is neglected very often.
 Please, don't.
 No go and read [first time git setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 Keep in mind that you just set your global identity.
 Almost every configuation